openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 Areas the binding could be improved are:

-+ Fixing any text that may be confusing in this readme.md, any log output or in the User Interfaces.
++ Fixing any text that may be confusing in this readme.md, any log output or in the user interfaces.
 + Automate the fetching of names for ONVIF presets.
 + 1 and 2 way audio.
-Keen to add this at some point for talking with people at my front door and baby monitor uses.
-Most likely only a few select brands of camera that have an API for doing this will get the ability.
 + Any of the API methods not implemented.
-+ Any of the Onvif methods not implemented.
++ Any of the ONVIF methods not implemented.

-If you do wish to implement more Onvif features, I have found some example SOAP contents at the link below to be useful for most requests and responses.
+If you do wish to implement more ONVIF features, I have found some example SOAP contents at the link below to be useful for most requests and responses.
-Often example SOAP traces are not in the Onvif documentation.
+Often example SOAP traces are not in the ONVIF documentation.
 <https://git.linuxmce.org/garagevibes/linuxmce/tree/08c52739954c0bfce7443eddc1ad4f6936a70fbe/src/Advanced_IP_Camera/onvif>